 Native forest logging in NSW is estimated to release 3.6 million tonnes of carbon every year.
-Ending native forest logging would be the equivalent to removing 840 thousand cars from the roads per year.
+This has disatrous consequences of many levels.

-Logging in a native forest reduces the amount of stored carbon by more than half of the original value.
+Ending native forest logging would be the equivalent to removing 840 thousand cars from the roads per year, and is plain common sense when we have plantations as a legitimate alternative Logging in a native forest reduces the amount of stored carbon by more than half of the original value.

-Ending native forest logging will allow previously logged forests to regain lost carbon and make a significant contribution to meeting our emissions targets.
+Ending native forest logging will allow previously logged forests to regain lost carbon and make a significant contribution to meeting our emissions targets